DroneHunter360/ottawa-robotics-competition/README.md

 # ottawa-robotics-competition

-### Purpose: A program that validates the ORC supervisor and team registration google form data, and generates appropriate data to satisfy the needs of the logistical team
+### Purpose: A script that validates the ORC supervisor and team registration google form data, and generates appropriate data to satisfy the needs of the logistical team

 #### Setup details: